MoMI-G/MoMI-G/README.md

 And access to http://localhost:3000/.

-The back-end API is defined at https://gbapi4.docs.apiary.io/ (but some definitions are outdated).
-The CHM1 dataset is displayed by default.

 ### Run on your workstation

 If you want to try back-end server on your laptop, modify `package.json` and run docker container which includes CHM1 chr21 with simulated reads dataset.